 Both open and closed cell foam are efficient thermal insulators.
 Depending on the application and environmental factors, however, one type of foam might perform better than the other, especially if the environment is moist.
 For example, open cell foam might not perform optimally for thermal applications in moist or humid environments: a wet sponge will not retain or deflect heat effectively as water is a poor insulator in comparison to air.

-Open cell foam performs better at absorbing sound than closed cell due to its permeability.
+Open cell foam performs better at absorbing and reducing sound than closed cell foam due to its permeability.
 The open cell structure allows sound waves to interact with residual membranes so that the energy is transformed into heat, absorbing some of the sound.
-Due to its ability to absorb sound, open cell foam is sought after for acoustical applications more than closed cell.

 What is the cost difference between closed cell and open cell foam?